-Our strategy is built around our key strengths as a leading commercial provider of secure sensor and safety-critical mission processing subsystems.
-Our strategy includes innovation and investment in scaling existing capabilities, as well as augmenting our capabilities through an acquisition strategy designed to focus on adjacent technologies.
+Our strategies are built around our key strengths as a leading technology company serving the aerospace and defense industry.
+Our strategies include innovation and investment in scaling existing capabilities, as well as augmenting our capabilities through an acquisition strategy designed to focus on adjacent technologies.
 We believe our investment in R&D is more than double that of our competitors on a percentage basis.
-Our consistent strategy allows us to assist our customers, mostly defense prime contractors, to reduce program cost, minimize technical risk, stay on schedule and on budget, and ensure trust and security in the supply chain.
-In addition, we have earned a reputation for relentless execution on behalf of our customers.
-As a result we have successfully penetrated strategic government and commercial programs including Aegis, Patriot, Surface Electronic Warfare Improvement Program ("SEWIP"), Gorgon Stare, Predator, F-35, Reaper, F-16 SABR, E2-D Hawkeye, Paveway, Filthy

-Buzzard, PGK, ProVision, P-8, Advanced Integrated Defensive Electronic Warfare Suite ("AIDEWS"), Common Display System ("CDS") and WIN-T.
+Our consistent strategies allow us to assist our customers, mostly defense prime contractors, to reduce program cost, minimize technical risk, stay on schedule and on budget, and ensure trust and security in the supply chain.
+As a result we have successfully penetrated strategic programs including Aegis, Patriot, Surface Electronic Warfare Improvement Program ("SEWIP"), Gorgon Stare, Predator, F-35, Reaper, F-16 SABR, E2-D Hawkeye, Paveway, Filthy Buzzard, PGK, P-8, Advanced Integrated Defensive Electronic Warfare Suite ("AIDEWS"), Common Display System ("CDS") and WIN-T.